Michael-Babb/task-app/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is a version of a coding challange that I had completed.
+I have since updated the UI and some functionality.
+I will continue to make incremental updates as time permits.

 Although Create React App is no longer the recommened method for creating new apps as per the documentation.
 I wanted to first attempt to create a react app without any external framework to guide the development.

 I have also left a few premade tasks for display purposes.
 Tasks can be removed and app will still operate as designed